n1215/jugoya/README.md

             return $response;
         },

-        // an instance of PSR-15 MiddlewareInterface
-        new YourMiddleware(),

-        // a key string for an instance of PSR-15 MiddlewareInterface in the PSR-11 Container YourMiddleware::class,
+        // or string identifiers of PSR-15 MiddlewareInterface instances in the PSR-11 Container YourMiddleware::class,
     ]);